Cc618/Binary-Search-Everything/exercises/4_average_index.md

 ### Statement
 You are given two integer arrays A and B of length N and M respectively.
-You wrote a program that prints out every average values in non decreasing order.
+You wrote a program that prints out every average values in non descending order.

 An average value is the average of one element of A and one element of B.